szbmrk/IPO4ICSE/tawos/README.md

 After the export, a data cleaning step (`data_cleaning.py`) is automatically run to modify the generated files.

+After the basic cleaning multiple validiation processes are run to filter out the irrelevant and troll issues.

 All exported CSV files are saved into a configurable output directory (default: `exports/`).

 ## Requirements